-If you have some wooden structures in the garden, Make sure you maintain some distance between soil and wood.
+If you have some wooden structures in the garden, maintain some distance between soil and wood.
 A distance of 20 inches would be enough.

 How to Combat Once Termites Attacked Your Home?

 How to control termite infestation?
 There are many ways to control termite infestation.
-One can use chemicals and baits or even resort to natural ways such as using nematodes, a parasitic worm that will kill them off.
+One can use chemicals and baits or even resort to natural methods such as nematodes or parasitic worms that will kill them off.

 Another way of controlling termites is installing bait stations on one’s premises.
 For the baits to work effectively, termite control experts recommend that they should not be used as an ongoing solution to termite infestations since, aside from being costly, they also require a lot of time for the bait to work.

-Termites rarely bite humans, but they become aggressive towards humans when they feel that their food sources are being threatened.
+Termites rarely bite humans, but they become aggressive toward humans when they feel their food sources are threatened.

-Termite infestation can be controlled by using baits or chemicals or natural ways.
-One should avoid over-usage of baits since this will cost you money and time.
+Termite infestation can be controlled using bait, chemicals, or natural ways.
+One should avoid overusing baits since this will cost you money and time.

 It’s also necessary to keep your house dry to prevent termite infestation.
 Keep your home decluttered.

 Q. What happens if termites bite at your skin?